 The Swedish National Innovation Council (NIC) was created in February 2015 by the Prime Minister (Stefan Löfven) who is also personally charing the 4-7 hour meetings four times per year.
 Very little information about the operation of the Swedish NIC is publicly available – there are no official minutes or reports.
 Having been a member of NIC since its start, I felt that I could contribute to mitigating this shortage of information and analysis.
 Hence, this paper is based upon my experiences both as an innovation researcher and as a member of NIC.
 Having played a role on the council has, however, made writing this article a very delicate task.

-The Swedish NIC is described and analyzed in the paper and its operation is exemplified by four types of NIC activity.
-I show that two of these activities have already been directly successful in influencing innovation policy in practice (state risk capital provision and innovation-related public procurement) and that an interesting development has been taking place in the other two (holistic innovation policy and additionality).
+The Swedish NIC is described and analyzed in the paper and its operation is exemplified by two types of NIC activity.
+I show that these activities have already been directly successful in influencing innovation policy in practice (state risk capital provision and innovation-related public procurement).
 These examples are placed within a framework of the relevant innovation theory and of the development of innovation policy in a larger context.
+An updated version of the paper was published in January 2018.